 Leather’s worst enemy is moisture.
 Wet or damp leather can lead to mold, mildew and difficult to remove stains.
 Mold and mildew will grow on leather items if they are kept in dark and damp spaces.
-If a favorite purse, leather jacket, coat, car seat or couch gets infested with mildew, don’t panic, we have some simple procedures to get rid of mildew on leather.
+If a favorite purse, leather jacket, coat, car seat or couch gets infested with mildew, don’t panic, we have some simple procedures to get remove mold from leather.

 Mold can carry some serious health risks for some individuals.
 I may be advisable to simply through away some mold infested items rather than trying to rescue them.
 This is particularly important if items have been in contact with black water or sewage.
 Please refer to our article Water Damage Repair for more advise on health risks from water damage.

-Before undertaking any cleaning process, it is essential to understand that not all types of leather are the same, nor do they require the same approach to cleaning.
-Some leathers are smooth and shiny; others are soft with natural textures .
+Before you remove mold from leather, it is essential to understand that not all types of leather are the same, nor do they require the same approach to cleaning.
+Some leathers are smooth and shiny; others are soft with natural textures.
 General cleaning tips may share similarities, but unique stains can mean that a different cleaning process is warranted.

-Next, dry the leather in the sun and air or use an electric heater and a fan to carry away moist air.
+Place the leather object in the sun to remove moisture.
+You may prefer to use a fan and/or an electric heater and a fan to dry the leather.

 Use a clean, damp, soft cloth or sponge to remove the surface mildew.
 When the rag is dirty, get a clean one.
 Reusing the rag or simply rinsing it out in the same bucket of water will continue to spread the mold spores.
 Clean the rags with bleach when you’re finished or throw them away.